mattpass/BTCP-Rebase/README.md

 ZCash Ceremony
 ------

-Towards the end of the build it will inform you that you haven't yet added the ZCash ceremony and provide the command to use to download and apply this.
+Towards the end of the build it will inform you that you haven't yet added the ZCash ceremony and need to run `./scripts/fetch-zcash-params.sh` to download and apply this.
 It also notes the extra `-testnet` param to use with this if you wish to connect to our testnet rather than mainnet.

 Config
 ------